 Allison: What is Dunne Cliff?

-Rat: I suppose you could ask most people, and they would say they’ve never heard of us… [Laughs] But we are a designer clothing brand from Vancouver, Canada.
+Rat: I suppose you could ask most people, and they would say they have never heard of us… [Laughs]

-We make clothing by hand, little collections… and we have our own little philosophy… which prescribes clothing as Essay!
-Essay… where tensions are balanced, positions are accounted for, and deliberation is situated within a Time.
-We use knitwear and garment craftsmanship to write out these tensions and to consider the irresolution between A and B. In a sense our garments are Reflections on the Revolutions… in Fabric… [Laughs] They are the swing of the Pendulum!
+But we make clothing by hand in Vancouver.
+Little collections… and we have our own little philosophy… which prescribes clothing as Essay!
+Essay… where tensions are balanced, positions accounted for, and deliberations situated within a Time.
+We use knitwear and garment craftsmanship to write out these tensions and to consider the irresolution between A and B. In a sense our garments are Reflections on the Revolution… in Fabric… [Laughs] They are the swing of the Pendulum!
 They are an opportunity for Heritage, and for Humour… They are a marriage of the two!
 We believe they belong together… And our garments serve as our Meditations… [Laughs] On technology, on history.
 On what could be…

 Allison: Why do we use Times New Roman?

 Rat: We began with only Marlboro Condensed!
-[Laughs] We yearned for camp… And we cared deeply about enigmatic cartoonists.
-Grandfather Murray Dunne was a mid-century industrial illustrator in Vancouver, and Marlboro felt true to his time and generation.
-In the mid-twentieth century he built a cabin on the cliff over Lake Shuswap which the family called Dunne Cliff.
+[Laughs] We yearned for camp… And we cared deeply for enigmatic cartoonists.
+Grandfather Murray Dunne was a mid-century industrial illustrator in Vancouver, and Marlboro felt true to his original influence.
+In the mid-twentieth century he built a cabin on a cliff over Lake Shuswap which the family called Dunne Cliff.
 We grew up at the cabin.
 We used to love to drift in the shallows of the lake.
 We would watch the water’s Reflections on the stones below the surface.
-And when there was nothing to do and no cousins to entertain we used to dream… to enter the Dream Realm.
+And when there was nothing to do we used to dream… to enter the Dream Realm.
 Dunne Cliff; the Dream Realm!
 But… somehow the academic thread weaves back into the tapestry.
-Somehow the Essay re-emerged, the Pendulum swung, and we have the return of the Rational.
-And we, in turn, swim as salmon back to the virtue of Times New Roman!
+Somehow the Essay re-emerges, the Pendulum swings, and we have the return of the Rational.
+And we swim, as salmon, back to the virtue of Times New Roman.
 Times as a place to reflect.
 Maybe we were always just In Search of Lost Times… [Laughs]

 Allison: Tell us about you.
 Who are you?

 Rat: I was very nearly born on a ferry boat.
 This ferry boat carries passengers across the Salish Sea between Gabriola Island and Vancouver Island.
-My mother had to get to the hospital on Vancouver Island in the middle of the night and the whole crew had to wake up to drive the boat.
-Hers was the only car on the ferry!
-[Laughs]
+My mother had to get to the hospital on Vancouver Island in the middle of the night and the whole crew had to wake up to drive the boat across the water!

-If she had given birth on the boat they say I would have enjoyed free ferry boat travel in British Columbia… for life!
+If she had given birth on the boat they say I would have had free ferry boat travel in British Columbia for life!
 [Laughs]

 Allison: Too bad!
 [Laughs] But tell us more, what do you believe in?
 They probably have more questions…